jkelvie/ClassicMovieMusts/README.md

 The CI script will automatically deploy to prod and dev when a tag is added to Github that starts with `dev-*` or `prod-*`.

 For example, the first release to dev is tagged `dev-1`.
 That will trigger our CI process to deploy to the dev environment.
 You can see an [example deployment via Travis here](https://travis-ci.org/jkelvie/ClassicMovieMusts/builds/603416737).

+To setup your own CI process, you can leverage the above script.
+Just make sure to set the environment variables in the CI tool that are marked as CI ONLY.
+With regard to ASK_CLI_TOKEN and ASK_REFRESH_TOKEN, they will USUALLY need to be put in quotes.